staskustov/Git_manual/manual_en.md

 25. git fetch - Downloading changes from a remote or local repository to your local repository without merging.

 26. git clone https://github.com/... - Clone remote repository.

+27. git commit -am "Commit message" - Add all files and directories to tracking and make a new commit. (git add . + git commit).